verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 By default, the systemd journal logs directory is set to /var/run/journal.
 However, depending on the environment, the directory location may vary.
 For example, if the directory is /run/log/journal, add additionalVolumes and additionalVolumeMounts overrides for fluentbit, and override the path of systemd input to /run/log/journal.

-By default, fluent-bit uses an in-memory buffer, which may not be optimal for production environments.
+By default, Fluent Bit uses an in-memory buffer, which may not be optimal for production environments.
 Optionally configure filesystem buffer for the inputs.

 An example of the overrides covering the aforementioned points.